SFDC-Assets/Lightning-Enhanced-Calendar/README.md

 ![Package Installation](images/Package_Installation.png)

-Once the package is installed, you will need to create a Lightning app, home, or record page with the Lightning App Builder and drag the `Lightning Enhanced Calendar` custom component onto the page.
+Once the package is installed, you will need to create a Lightning app, home, or record page with the Lightning App Builder (or an Experience Cloud page with Experience Builder) and drag the `Lightning Enhanced Calendar` custom component onto the page.

-Finally, you must assign the `Lightning Enhanced Calendar` permission set to anyone who will be using the component.
+Finally, you must assign the `Lightning Enhanced Calendar` permission set to anyone who will be using the component to enable access to the Apex methods used by the component.

 ### Testing in a Stand-Alone Scratch Org